zynksoftware/Zynk-Workflow/_docs/Zoho-CRM-Connector/Downloading-Records-from-Zoho-CRM.md

 ### Record Type
 _Required_
-The type of record to be deleted.
+The type of record to be Selected.
 The available options are:

  * Accounts
  * Calls